-With so many plums from our orchard, we are always looking for new ways to preserve them.
-Emmaline has been sharing her love of fruit butter with us.
-She will juice the plums and then make the leftover pulp into plum butter.
+With so many plums from our orchard, I am always looking for new ways to preserve them.
+I like to juice the plums and then make the leftover pulp into plum butter.
 It is a fabulous way to use all of the fruit.
 Fruit butter is smoother with more spices and less sugar than jam but used in many of the same ways.

 Preparation